-Answering the above question faces a fundamental challenge, namely, that during the interactive data collection process, the learner no longer has the oracle control over the training data distributions that are induced by the policy learned through the interaction process.
-In particular, it could be the case that certain data patterns that are crucial for the policy to be robust across all testing environments are not accessible through interactive data collection, even through a sophisticated design of an exploration mechanism during the interaction process.
+Answering this question faces a fundamental challenge: during interactive data collection, the learner no longer has oracle control over the training data distributions that are induced by the policy learned through the interaction process.
+In particular, it could be the case that certain data patterns that are crucial for the policy to be robust across all testing environments are not accessible through interactive data collection, even with a sophisticated exploration mechanism.
 For example, specific states may not be accessible within the training environment dynamics but could be reached in the testing environment dynamics.

-In contrast, previous work has demonstrated that robust RL through a generative model or a pre-collected offline dataset with good coverage does not face such difficulty.
-In the generative model setup, fortunately, the learner can directly query any state-action pair and obtain the sampled next state from the generator.
-Intuitively, once the states that could appear in the testing environment trajectory are queried enough times, it is possible to guarantee the performance of the learned policy in testing environments.
-The situation is similar if one has a pre-collected offline dataset that possesses good coverage of the testing environment.